 stream.
 Note that Icom's use of the data portion of the DV signal for GPS is an

-Icom implementation, not a D-STAR specification.
+Icom implementation, not a D-STAR specification (now appears in the D-STAR 5.0 specification).
 The D-STAR specification

 designates the data "sub-channel" but does not dictate what is done with it.